ubleipzig/marctools/README.md

 Use a custom value for undefined fields with `-f UNDEF`:

     $ marctotsv -f UNDEF fixtures/journals.mrc  001 245.a 245.b
-    testsample1 Journal of rational emotive therapy :   the journal of the Institute for ... testsample2 Rational living.
+    testsample1 Journal of rational emotive therapy :   the journal of the In ... testsample2 Rational living.
 UNDEF
     testsample3 Psychotherapy in private practice.
 UNDEF
     testsample4 Journal of quantitative criminology.
 UNDEF